 Bellies full we headed for our final stop of the day; Quinta do Jalloto.
-Whereas Fonesca specialized in port, Quinta do Jalloto’s specialty was their wine.
+Whereas Fonesca specialized in port, Quinta do Jalloto’s speciality was their wine.
 But, as much as I was looking forward to the wine, I was more excited about the view.
 Guilherme drove up, up, up the mountain to the quinta perched right on the top; offering a stunning panoramic view of the valley, hills, and Douro River below.

 Guilherme and our guide for this quinta waited patiently for us all to take numerous photos before leading us inside to the cool interior.
 We were given a quick run-down about how this quinta works and the process; being such an old and established vineyard, everything here is still done by hand.
 Which meant smaller batches of wine, but of a good quality.
 After seeing where and how the wine was stored we were treated to samples of white, rose, and red wine along with some bread with their homemade olive oil and honey.
 While I did prefer the morning’s port to the wine, it was all still delicious.

 After relaxing on the deck of the quinta for about an hour it was time to say goodbye and head back to Porto.
 A quiet drive back (which many again chose to sleep though) we arrived back in town around 6pm where we were all dropped off at our accommodations.

 Without a doubt, the Douro Valley Tour: Wine Tasting, Lunch, and Boat Cruise was one of the highlights of my week in Portugal.
 Not only was it an easy and stress-free way to explore this beautiful part of the country, but it was the perfect option for solo travellers or groups who don’t plan on renting a vehicle but are still interested in exploring the area.
 If you are heading to Porto, Portugal and are interested in doing a day trip to Douro Valley, do yourself a favour and book this tour.
 I can tell you from experience that you won’t be disappointed.